 What is Welcome to Night Vale?

-So for those of you who may not know Welcome to Night Vale, here’s a brief rundown.
+For those of you who may not know Welcome to Night Vale, here’s a brief rundown.
 It’s an audio fiction podcast created by Joseph Fink and Jeffrey Cranor, and it’s been running since 2012.
 It focuses on the broadcasts coming from a community radio station based in a very strange desert town where conspiracies become reality.
+A Spy in the Desert is one of those stories, adapted to for a live performance.
 Let’s just say, it gets pretty weird!

 The show started with a few general announcements about phones and fire exits, but done in the wonderfully quirky Night Vale style.
 Then we moved on to the musical guest, Mal Blum, who was fantastic and truly fit in with Night Vale’s overall aesthetic.